Profile

 6. Does your state send CSENet transactions to provide another state with interest and arrears information?
 (MSC P GSTAI)

-Yes, CSENet sent annually if a MSC P GSTAI transaction was not sent within the previous 6 months.
+Yes, a CSENet is sent annually if a MSC P GSTAI transaction was not sent within the previous 6 months.

 16. Copies Of Orders And Payment Records